 - 1 From the top menu, select Host > Users.
 The Users page opens. - 2 Select the checkbox next to the name of the user you want to delete. - 3 Click Delete.
-The Delete Confirmation page opens. - If you want to remove the user's home folder (and all files and folders contained within it), select Delete the home folder and all subfolders for the following user(s).
+The Delete Confirmation page opens. - 4 If you want to remove the user's home folder (and all files and folders contained within it), select Delete the home folder and all subfolders for the following user(s). - 5 To delete the user, click Delete.
+The user is deleted from the server.